What is worse: if you get a DWI underage or over 21?

 In Allen, all DWI arrests carry the risk of driver’s license suspension.

-At the time the police arrest you, they confiscate your license and initiate the Administrative License Suspension (ALR) process.
+When the police officer arrests you, they will confiscate your license and initiate the Administrative License Suspension (ALR) process.
 If you request a formal hearing, you have the opportunity to argue against license suspension.
-If you fail to schedule your hearing, the Texas Department of Public Safety (TxDPS) will automatically proceed with your suspension:
+If you don’t schedule your hearing, the Texas Department of Public Safety (TxDPS) will automatically proceed with your suspension:

 - First offense: 90 days to 1 year

 - Second offense: Up to 2 years